 It isn’t only Liseberg that celebrates 100 years in 2023, many more of the city’s most famous museums and attractions were inaugurated when the city celebrated its anniversary in 1923 and thus turns 100 this year.
 At the Gothenburg Museum of Art, you can see a collection of works by the famous Gothenburg Colourists.
 The Gothenburg Botanical Garden is celebrating with a new garden, and the Natural History Museum, together with the Hasselblad Foundation, is creating an anniversary exhibition where photography is used to learn new things about nature.

 9, Run the first Göteborgsvarvet Marathon in 2023

 On September 3, the world’s biggest half marathon will become twice as long.
 The Göteborgsvarvet Marathon will be a unique and historic running event as Gothenburg’s anniversary celebrations come to an end.
 For those who are up for the challenge, the marathon will offer fantastic views of Gothenburg, taking in both sides of the river Göta älv.

 10. Summer concert nights

 In 2023, Gothenburg once again offers an unforgettable line-up of big shows.
 At Scandinavia’s largest out-door stadium Ullevi, there will be concerts with international artists all summer: Metallica, June 16 and 18, Bruce Springsteen June 24, 26 and 28 and Coldplay July 8–9, 11–12.
-In addition to this, there will also be the two-day dance music festival Summerburst, June 2–3.

 The music festival Way Out West is held in the city park Slottsskogen, August 10-12.
 The programme includes the biggest music stars, the hottest newcomers, film premieres, challenging conversations, great vegetarian food and a robust club programme called “Stay Out West”.